Setting up your first deployment can be challenging. There are new systems to learn and multiple configurations to get right.

 Creating an Azure Service Principal with the Azure portal

-- In the Azure portal, open the menu, , navigate to Azure Active Directory > Properties.
+- In the Azure portal, open the top left menu and navigate to Azure Active Directory, then Properties.

 - Copy the value from the Tenant ID field.
 This is your Tenant ID.

-- If you created an AAD registered application, navigate to Azure Active Directory > App registrations, click View all applications, select the app and copy the Application ID.
+- If you created an AAD registered application, navigate to Azure Active Directory, then select App registrations, click View all applications, select the app and copy the Application ID.
 Please note, the Azure UI defaults to the Owned applications tab.
 Click the All applications tab to view all app registrations.

-- If you haven't created a registered app, navigate to Azure Active Directory > App registrations, click on New registration and add the details for your app, and click Save.
+- If you haven't created a registered app, navigate to Azure Active Directory, then select App registrations, click on New registration and add the details for your app, and click Save.
 Make note of the Application ID.

-- Generate a one-time password by navigating to Certificates & Secrets > New client secret.
+- Generate a one-time password by navigating to Certificates & Secrets, then New client secret.
 Add a new secret, enter a description, and click Save.
 Make note of the displayed application password for use in Octopus.
 You can change the expiry date, if you don’t want to accept the default one-year expiry for the password.

 You now have the following:

 - Application Password/secret

 Next, you need to configure your resource permissions.

 Resource permissions ensure your registered app has permission to work with your Azure resources.